truenas/documentation/content/TrueCommand/Administration/Users.md

 ### System Permissions

-To limit the access that non-administrative accounts have to the connected systems, configure the **System Access** and/or **System Groups** sections.
+To limit the access that non-administrative accounts have to connected systems, configure the **System Access** and/or **System Groups** sections.
-This requires [system connections]({{< relref "ConnectingTrueNAS.md" >}}) and/or [system groups]({{< relref "ConnectingTrueNAS.md" >}}) have already been configured in TrueCommand.
+This requires [system connections]({{< relref "ConnectingTrueNAS.md" >}}) and/or [system groups]({{< relref "ConnectingTrueNAS.md" >}}) to already be configured in TrueCommand.

 Click **ADD SYSTEM** and select a system from the drop-down to give the user access to that system.
-To restrict the user to only viewing details about the system, set the *read* permission.
+To restrict the user to only viewing details about the system, set the **read** permission.
-To remove a user’s access to a particular system, click minus on the desired system.
+To remove a user’s access to a particular system, click **-** minus on the desired system.

-When system groups are available, an *ADD GROUP* button appears.
+When system groups are available, an **ADD GROUP** button displays.
 Click **ADD GROUP** and select a group from the drop-down to give the user access to all the systems in that group.
-To assign user's type of access to the group, choose *read* or *read/write* permissions.
+To assign user's type of access to the group, choose **read** or **read/write** permissions.
-To remove a user’s access to a particular system group, click *- (minus)* on the desired group.
+To remove a user’s access to a particular system group, click **-** (minus) on the desired group.

 ## Resetting a User Password from the Command Line

 The Docker version of TrueCommand allows you to reset user passwords from the command line.
-Open the shell on the system running the TrueCommand Container and use the following command, replacing the values in brackets with their appropriate values.
+Open the shell on the system running the TrueCommand container and use the following command, replacing the values in brackets with their appropriate values.

 ```
 docker exec -it [docker instance ID] resetpw [username]